Basketball at the 1988 Summer Olympics

 Basketball at the 1988 Summer Olympics was the twelfth appearance of the sport of basketball as an official Olympic medal event.
 It took place at the Jamsil Gymnasium in Seoul, South Korea from 17 September to 30 September 1988.
 The United States won the gold medal in the women's competition, repeating their performance from the 1984 tournament.

-In the men's tournament, the Soviet Union took home their second gold medal in the team's history for this event.
-In the team, Baltic basketballers were overrepresented: Sabonis, Chomičius, Kurtinaitis and Marčiulionis were Lithuanian, Miglinieks was Latvian, and Tiit Sokk was Estonian.
+In the men's tournament, the Soviet Union won its second gold medal in the team's history for this event.
+That team included a large percentage of players from the Baltic states: Sabonis, Chomičius, Kurtinaitis and Marčiulionis from Lithuania, Miglinieks from Latvia and Tiit Sokk from Estonia.

 This was the last Olympic basketball tournament where NBA players were not allowed to participate; FIBA voted in a rule change in 1989 that lifted that restriction, leading to the dominance of 1992's Dream Team.

 Medalists

 Qualification

 A NOC could enter one men's team with 12 players and one women's team with 12 players.
 For both tournaments, automatic qualifications were granted to the host country and the winners from the previous edition.
 For the men's tournament, the remaining teams were decided by the continental championships in Asia, Oceania, Africa and Americas and European qualifying tournament.
 Champions of Asia and Oceania, top two teams from Africa and top three from Americas earned direct qualification.
 The last three berths were allocated from the European qualifying tournament, held in the Netherlands, two months before Olympics tournament.
 For the women's tournament, qualification was decided by a tournament held in Kuala Lumpur, Malaysia, where the top six teams earned a spot.